hiroshimamiya/EPIB685/README.md

 # Evaluation Components and Student Tasks
 ### Assignment 1: Mapping exposures to urban exposome in Montreal using GIS software (individual work)
-You will map urban exposures and social determinants of health in Montreal using GIS (Geographic Information System).
+You will geographically map urban exposures and social determinants of health in Montreal using GIS (Geographic Information System).
 The objective is to be familiar with GIS software and geospatial data.
-In Class (Week) 3 and 4, we will go through the use of GIS software using example data.
+In Class (Week) 3 and 4, we will go through the use of GIS software using example data to prepare for the assignment.

 ### Assignment 2 a and b: Critical review of environmental epidemiology study (group work)
 With your teammate (2-3 groups of students, depending on class size), you will be asked to provide a presentation and written review for an environmental epidemiology study.
 The research papers to critique will be assigned to students in Week 5.

 The main objective is to provide you with practice in evaluating the scientific quality of papers from the literature and will thus assist in consolidating and integrating the material taught in the course.
-This will also assist with the planning of final project.
+This will also assist with the planning of the project (Assignment 3).

 Generative AI (e.g., ChatGPT) can be used to assist in writing, if you make appropriate acknowledgment and provide specific use of these tools (including written prompts) in the report and oral presentation.
 This is to inform other students the effective use of these tools in writing a report.
 See the specific policy regarding the use of AI technologies below.